“If parents believe in their children’s hearts then neurofeedback will work for them”

 * Names changed for confidentiality purposes

-WATCH VIDEO: Luigi 2 years later after doing neurofeedback training
+WATCH VIDEO: Luigi 2 years after neurofeedback training